Skip to content

 Adapter Middleware Phases

-Adapters (database, rate limiting, CORS, Swagger, etc.) can inject middleware at four phases in the pipeline.
-This is done by implementing the middleware() method on AppAdapter:
+Adapters (database, rate limiting, CORS, Swagger, etc.) can inject middleware at four phases in the pipeline by returning a middleware() array from defineAdapter()'s build:

 ts

-import type { AppAdapter, AdapterMiddleware } from '@forinda/kickjs-core'
+import { defineAdapter, type AdapterMiddleware } from '@forinda/kickjs'

 middleware(): AdapterMiddleware[] {